 Alfred Cooperative Institute for Art & Culture

-Alfred Cooperative Institute for Art & Culture is an alternative art space – home to an active and vibrant artist community aimed at introducing contemporary Israeli art and its young creators to art lovers in the local community.
-The Alfred Institute is the successor of Alfred Gallery, a pioneer in the sphere of cooperative artistic ventures, who's work became a model for numerous cooperative art galleries in Israel.
-After 8 years of successful work in south Tel-Aviv, Alfred Institute was establish one year ago, as a space devoted entirely to promoting and supporting young Israeli art.
+Alfred – A Cooperative Institute for Art & Culture is an alternative art space – home to an active and vibrant artist community aimed at introducing contemporary Israeli art and its young creators to art lovers in the local community.
+The Alfred Institute is the successor of Alfred Gallery, a pioneer in the sphere of cooperative artistic ventures, whose work became a model for numerous cooperative art galleries in Israel.
+After 8 years of successful work in south Tel-Aviv, Alfred Institute was established in 2014, as a space devoted entirely to promoting and supporting young Israeli art.

 Since 2005 we have produced over 200 exhibitions, provided the opportunity for hundreds of young artists to show their works, and hosted thousands of visitors and art lovers at our exhibitions.